Repositories

 url | string | Yes | Git clone URL |

-tech | string | No | Technology stack (nestjs, nextjs, elixir, react, etc.) |
+tech | string | No | Technology stack (nestjs, nextjs, elixir, react, react-native, etc.) |

 description | string | No | Human-readable description |